Mark-MDO47/mdo_m4_eyes/README.md

 This Adafruit code is incredible!
 I just want to make some tiny customizations for personal use.

-I am including the LICENSE.MD from Adafruit_Learning_System_Guides.
+I am including the LICENSE from Adafruit_Learning_System_Guides - an MIT license.
-- I am not trying to pretend to be sanctioned by Adafruit in any way; I just want to ensure that all of Adafruit license terms are respected in this "fork".
+- I am not trying to pretend to be approved by Adafruit in any way; I just want to ensure that all of the Adafruit license terms are respected in this "fork".

 **Table Of Contents**
 * [Top](#mdo_m4_eyes "Top")